Last Updated on November 23, 2022

 Canadian Pacific Holiday Train

 Location: Hawthorne Street railway crossing, corner of Hawthorne Street & Rohmberg Avenue

 The best thing about the Canadian Pacific Holiday Train, is that it’s free!
 If you’ve ever seen the Coca Cola ‘Holidays Are Coming’ Christmas advert, it’s like the real version of that but with a train rather than trucks!
 The train is covered in Christmas lights and each year it does a tour of the USA and Canada.
 Every other year it makes a stop in Dubuque!

-In 2016 it stopped at the crossing on Hawthorne St, where the sides of one of the carriages folded down to make a stage where a couple of performers done a short 30 minute set.
+In 2022 it will once again be stopping at the crossing on Hawthorne St. The sides of one of the carriages folded down to make a stage.
+A couple of performers did a short 30 minute set.
 In all honesty this is probably a good amount of time for the show, especially if visiting with children.
 Most of the stops happen in the evening, so the temperatures drop and it can get a little chilly standing around waiting for the train to arrive!
 Make sure you dress up warm!

 Again, if you are visiting with kids, plan where you want to stand to see it.
 You CAN get right near the track (there are marshals to ensure people don’t stand too close to the track) and attempt to be in the front row but then you might want to stand further back.
 Bear in mind that this event does pull in quite a crowd, so unless you plan on holding your child up for the whole time, small people may struggle to see over people’s heads.

 If you’re only wanting to see the train, I would be tempted to stand a little way along the track rather than right at the crossing as this is where the stage will be and where the biggest crowd is at.
 It also has a stop in Bellevue, Clinton and Guttenberg.

 Related Reading: Rocking Out to the Canadian Pacific Holiday Train!